"Beyond these gates the land groans."

 In April 2016 I travelled 5,600 km across the Balkans – 3,600 km of that by road – in search of memorials to the ‘National Liberation Struggle.’
 Or, as the locals tend to call them, Spomeniks.
-Passing through nine countries in 30 days, our small group travelled by train, taxi, plane and boat; we hired five cars (and damaged them all), made 14 border crossings (once, illegally); we dodged landmines, ran away from bears, and got lost more often than I’d like to admit.
+Passing through nine countries in 30 days, our small group travelled by train, taxi, plane and boat; we hired five cars (and damaged them all), made 14 border crossings (once, illegally), and got lost more often than I’d like to admit.

 There were plenty of adventures along the way, and I’ve already written up a handful of stories from that trip – the ‘Colourful Revolution’ in Macedonia, war tourism in Bosnia and our visit to a deserted Croatian island.
 But all along, my main goal was to see the spomeniks: a series of bizarre, futuristic monuments constructed across the Balkans back when these lands were united as Yugoslavia.

-The first time I encountered these things was online, in an article titled: 25 Abandoned Yugoslavia Monuments that look like they’re from the Future.
+The first time I encountered these things was online, in a clickbait article titled: 25 Abandoned Yugoslavia Monuments that look like they’re from the Future.

 The article explained how the structures had been “commissioned by former Yugoslavian president Josip Broz Tito in the 1960s and 70s”; how they’d stood as physical propaganda, until the republic tore itself apart in the early 1990s and the monuments were abandoned: at which point “their symbolic meanings were forever lost.”